School Restart – Information for children and young people

 Learners can wear school uniform but the main thing is to wear something that is comfortable and easily washable.
 Uniform that cannot be machine washed should be avoided.

-What is ‘blended’ learning?
+What is meant by ‘blended’ learning?

 Blended learning is a combination of technology and digital media with traditional in school classroom activities.
 It means children can still learn at home with help from their school.

 For the first two weeks of term until the 14th September, there will be no school meals and pupils will need to bring packed lunches.
 Your parents or carers will be told when school meals start again.